 It’s a grieving process, in a way.
 You have to mourn the “death” of the healthy, active person that you once were.
 At some point, however, you need to move forward with the “new” you.

-Here are six ways, from this “professionally sick” mom, that you can still feel like a good mother in spite of your health complications.
+Here are six ways, from this “professionally sick” mom, that you can still feel like a good mother in spite of being sick with your health complications.

 Start Counting Your Spoons